RoofooEvazan/Roofoo-s-PD2-Loot-Filter/README.md

 - Fixed an issue that was causing all phase blades to show
 - Hide all 5os Crystal swords in town but hide outside of town
 - Hide all non-magic non-skill Archon staves

+12.1.5
+- Enforced strict FL8 hide behavior for all one-handed sword bases outside of town unless explicitly whitelisted (includes Crystal Sword, Broad Sword, Long Sword, War Sword, Rune Sword, Battle Sword, and all exceptional/elite equivalents)
+- Phase Blade handling is under active refinement
+- Groundwork has been implemented to restrict Phase Blades to display only when meeting explicit enhanced damage and socket criteria
+- Current status: Phase Blade visibility on FL8 may still be inconsistent in certain cases and is not yet considered final
+- Prevented generic WEAPON / 1H rules from unintentionally allowing non-approved sword bases to appear on FL8
+- Corrected FL8 evaluation order to ensure non-magic and superior weapon bases are fully hidden unless explicitly allowed
+- Closed edge cases where valid hide rules were previously bypassed due to rule ordering or %CONTINUE% behavior
+Note: Several of these weapon bases were implicitly visible prior to 12.1.5 due to broader weapon rules matching earlier than FL8 hides.
+This version makes those hides deterministic.
+Phase Blade logic remains a known work in progress.

 **Class Bases**
 12.1.2